1100011Dawg/Obsidian_Dawson/Daily Notes/School/IB ELA/ShakeSpeare.md

 -

 Macbeth
-- prince of Cumberland he must overcome
+- prince of Cumberland he must overcome(is jealous)
 -
 Banquo
 - The instruments of darkness tell us truth ... to betray (277)